SrPhilippe/ereader-screensaver/readme.md

-## About
+# About

-e-Reader Screensaver it's a web application to download backgrounds for eReader devices.
+e-Reader Screensaver is a web application to download backgrounds for eReader devices.